PAYROLL

 In short, it’s a great way to keep your stress levels low and stay on the right side of HMRC.

-If you already use a payroll software system but it doesn’t satisfy your business needs, you might need to consider switching payroll companies.
+If you already use a payroll software system, but it doesn’t satisfy your business needs, you might need to consider switching payroll companies.

 Should I consider hiring an accountant?

 One surefire way to keep your payroll functioning smoothly is to hand the responsibility to a qualified accountant.
 They can handle the entire process for you, ensuring that payroll data is kept up to date and that pay is made on time.
-You can use our Find an accountant feature to locate a professional that suits your business needs.
+You can use our Find an accountant feature to locate a professional who suits your business needs.

 Integrating payroll with your accounting software